joaorodrs/professionals/README.md

   - [ ] Make JWT in the back-end or Firebase Auth in the front-end
   - [ ] Make users CRUD
 - [ ] Make a search feature to both professionals and professional types

-<h1 id="additional">❗ Additional</h1>

-- You can see the back-end API docs right here
-- This project is part of a hiring process by Maxxi Data and all the requirements can be found here

 ---